binpash/pash/pldi/osdi_reviews.md

 e.g. grep, is that it has the exact same performance as the parallel (as it doesn't add any splits).

 > The paper promises insights by studying the Unix50 scripts, but there are no tables or results which explore the nature of these scripts, nor any insight about them.

-kk: Not sure how to respond to that
+kk: Not sure how to respond to that.
+Maybe he means that he was expecting insight from the study of Unix50 scripts as the coreutils POSIX study

-Many script inputs are small, in fact, the Unix50 scripts were in many cases made artificially bigger (10 GB) to be able to show speedups.
+> Many script inputs are small, in fact, the Unix50 scripts were in many cases made artificially bigger (10 GB) to be able to show speedups.
 The only thing we learn from section 6.2 is that parallelism in some cases improves the performance of these scripts.

+TODO

 The general approach of annotating methods with their parallelism properties and using compiler transformations to create DAG parallelism is well known, although the application of this approach to shell commands is a new application.

+kk: It is true that DAG parallelism and compiler transformations has been a solution in other works but the Shell has its own challenges which we address in this paper.

 Compiler Optimizations for Scalable Parallel systems, Pande and Agrawal (Ed), 2001,   See Section V, Ch.
 18.
 Automatic generation of DAG parallelism, Cytron et al. 1989.